ThaC0derDre/SquareTHP/README.md

 ## Is there any other information you’d like us to know?
 - I did initially learn UIKit, but I had jumped to SwiftUI early 2022, and that has been my focus as it produces results much faster and I believe may be the future.
 - I'm incredibly thankful for the opportunity and for the challenge!
+- Focus was on iPhone, iPad is supported